metacpan/metacpan-cpan-extracted/distros/p/podlators/README.md

 For bug tracking, use the [CPAN bug tracker](https://rt.cpan.org/Dist/Display.html?Name=podlators).
 However, please be aware that I tend to be extremely busy and work projects often take priority.
-I'll save your mail and get to it as soon as I can, but it may take me a couple of months.
+I'll save your report and get to it as soon as I can, but it may take me a couple of months.

 ## Source Repository